Evidence of Jesus written by historians from the past.

-- How many copies are in existence;
+- How many copies of these documents actually are now in existence;

 - How many copies are identical, or if not identical how serious are their differences.